linux-system-roles/network/README.md

 ### `persistent_state`

-The `persistent_state` option identifies if a connection profile is in a persistent state.
+The `persistent_state` option identifies if a connection profile is persistent (saved on disk).
 The `persistent_state` option can be set to the following values:

 #### `persistent_state: present` (default)